migueltonji/migueltonji/README.md

 ### *Hi, my name is Miguel.
 Nice to meet you.*

-- 🐱‍👤 I’m currently working on McDonald's
+- 🐱‍👤 I'm currently looking for a job
 - 🌹  I'm currently improving my programmer and development curriculum
 - 🕷  Pronouns: either
 - 🌀  Country: Brazil